jdlich/cas-docs/README.md

 The documentation is written in `markdown` then converted to HTML and PDF using a static site compiler written in Ruby called `nanoc`.

+## Installing Ruby + RubyGems

+**OS X**
+The latest and greatest package manager attempt on OS X is [homebrew](http://mxcl.github.com/homebrew/) (skip straight to [installation](https://github.com/mxcl/homebrew/wiki/Installation))

+Once you have homebrew it's as simple as:

+	brew install ruby

+**Ubuntu**
+Follow these instructions [here](https://github.com/Snorby/snorby/wiki/Ubuntu-1.9.2-without-RVM-by-Eric-Peters) (you can skip the Rails section towards the bottom…)

+**Windows**
+The easiest way to install Ruby on Windows is [RubyInstaller](http://rubyinstaller.org/)

 ## Installing Bundler

-First, make sure you have the latest version of ruby:
+With ruby good to go

 	ruby --version # => ruby 1.9.2p290

-With the latest version of ruby installed you can now install `bundler`, a ruby gem that helps manage a project's gem dependencies.
+you can now install `bundler`, a ruby gem that helps manage a project's gem dependencies.
 Install `bundler` like any other ruby gem (may require `sudo`):

 	gem install bundler